Southern at United Nations Climate Change Conference (COP27)

-Southern's climate leaders join this year's COP27 in Sharm El-Sheikh, Egypt as a representative of CSCU.
+Southern's climate leaders joined COP27 in Sharm El-Sheikh, Egypt a representatives of CSCU in 2022.

 Southern is sending a group of climate leaders to participate in this year’s COP27 because we are at a pivotal moment in time where climate issues are creating massive social and ecological impacts around the world.
 Globally, there is mounting pressure for governments to act on climate change, and these negotiations are key to framing the agreements and commitments that are made.